Who we are

 Dr. Berghage performs both research and extension at PSU on flower gardners and green roofs.
 He interacts directly with the Master Gardner program and with the public.
 He is interested in developing pollinator-friendly plantings for enhancement of pollinator populations.

-Dr. Biddinger is working on the conservation of wild populations of Osmia Orchard Bees as supplements to honey bees for orchard pollination and is developing managed populations with Jim and Maryann Frazier.
-He has been examining the effects of orchard pesticides on non-Apis pollen bees and developing their use as bioindicators of ecological health in ecologically based IPM programs in apple using only reduced-risk and bio-pesticides for 3 seasons.
+Dr. Biddinger is working on the conservation of wild populations of Osmia Orchard Bees as supplements to honey bees for orchard pollination and is developing protocols for managing these populations.
+He has been examining the effects of orchard pesticides on non-Apis pollen bees and developing their use as bioindicators of ecological health in ecologically based IPM programs in apple using only reduced-risk and bio-pesticides.
 He is collaborating with the Pennsylvania Department of Agriculture in their survey efforts to develop the first checklist of Pennsylvania bees and in understanding the natural history and importance of the many species of bees found in fruit orchards.
 He is a trained taxonomist as well as biological control specialist.

 Andrew Deans, Associate Professor, Entomology, Director of the Frost Entomological Museum